Avenel, New Jersey: Economy

 Avenel was the flagship location of Bradco Supply, founded in 1966, one of the country's leading distributors of building products.
 The company had grown to over 130 locations in more than 30 states.

 Amazon.com operates a fulfillment center in Avenel.
 The facility, which opened in June 2013, covers 565400 sqft.

 East Jersey State Prison is located in Avenel, near the border of Rahway; Though located in Woodbridge Township, the prison's mailing address had led to it being called "Rahway State Prison".
 Also located in Avenel is the Adult Diagnostic and Treatment Center, which provides treatment to convicted sex offenders.

 Transportation

-The Avenel station provides direct NYC service on NJ Transit's North Jersey Coast Line.
+The Avenel station provides direct service to Midtown Manhattan, New York City on NJ Transit's North Jersey Coast Line.
 Avenel Station is a direct 45-minute one-seat train ride to New York Penn Station.
 Riders can also connect with the PATH train to reach lower Manhattan.

 In the wake of the creation of a 500-unit development transit village near the station and requests from passengers, NJ Transit began new weekday stops at the station starting in September 2019 and that weekend service would resume for the first time since 1985.

 NJ Transit provides service on the 115 route between Avenel and the Port Authority Bus Terminal.